HEADS-project/training/1.ThingML_Basics/README.md

 * Should be compilable and executable on at least 2 platforms
 * Should use some platform specific features

-Submit your program by forking the training repository (https://github.com/HEADS-project/training), adding to example in a sub-folder in the Contribs directory and making pull request.
+Submit your program by forking the [training repository](https://github.com/HEADS-project/training), adding to example in a sub-folder in the Contribs directory and making pull request.
 If you have no idea how to do this, send your example to Brice Morin (brice.morin@sintef.no).
 The best examples will be added as additional examples in this tutorial.
 Think about what examples you would have liked to get!

 ## Reporting issues, getting support, etc

-If you encounter any problem, find a bug or have suggestions for additional features, please use the HEADS IDE bug tracker at https://github.com/HEADS-project/heads_ide/issues.
+If you encounter any problem, find a bug or have suggestions for additional features, please use the [HEADS IDE bug tracker](https://github.com/HEADS-project/heads_ide/issues).
 This is the best and preferred way of getting in touch with us.

 ## Contact us